Articles-Joey/pinball/README.md

 ## Multiplayer

-Aiming to have multiplayer via P2P and Websockets.
-Websocket backend code is not in this repo or available at this time.
-P2P code will be included here.
+Aiming to have some multiplayer machines via P2P eventually.

 ## Attributions